rishm069/terraform-eks/README.md

 - - - -

 All terraform files are placed in the root module with local `namespaces` module.
-Deatiled information about providers, resources etc. can be found in subfolder's [README file](./terraform/README.md).
+Detailed information about providers, resources etc. can be found in the subfolder's [README file](./terraform/README.md).

-## Makefile refernece
+## Makefile reference

 - - - -

-* `up-all` - brings up entire infrastructure and installs the application
+* `up-all` - brings up the entire infrastructure and installs the application
 * `up-infra` - brings up entire infrastructure
 * `up-app` - builds app-image, pushes it to ECR and install the app via Helm-chart
 * `build-and-push` - builds app-image and pushes it to ECR
 * `docker-build` - builds app-image (**requires `docker-login`**)
-* `docker-login` - logs into previously created repository in ECR (**requires `configure-kubectl`**)
+* `docker-login` - logs into a previously created repository in ECR (**requires `configure-kubectl`**)
 * `docker-push` - pushes app-image to ECR (**requires `docker-build`**)
 * `helm-dry-run` - dry-runs Helm chart without installation
 * `helm-deploy` - deploys Helm-chart
 * `local-check` - creates port forwarding from app in EKS to local port 8080
-* `get-lb-ip` - returns NLB adress
+* `get-lb-ip` - returns NLB address
 * `configure-kubectl` - auto-configures `kubectl` to work with created EKS
 * `auto-terraform-%` - wrapper for auto-approved terraform commands (apply, destroy)